python-bakery/python-bakery.github.io/docs/index.md

 With the exception of our exams and lesson plans, everything we have created is open-source.
 We plan to have everything available at some level to teachers.
 However, we are still exploring ways to release our curriculum in ways that will not damage its instructional validity.

-If you are interested in learning more about this project, please reach out to [acbart@udel.edu](mailto:acbart@udel.edu) to learn more about the Python Bakery!
+If you are interested in learning more about this project, you can also fill out the [access form](https://forms.gle/ZNjmHNhybhWtpq83A); there is a place for questions.
+If you don't trust google forms, then you can always email [acbart@udel.edu](mailto:acbart@udel.edu) to learn more about the Python Bakery (warning: Dr. Bart does not promise his inbox is under control).

 # Frequently Asked Questions

 **What license is this curriculum under?**\
 We went with the [GNU General Public License v3.0](https://github.com/python-bakery/bakery-curriculum/blob/main/LICENSE), with the goal of being reasonably permissive and beneficial to the community, while protecting ourselves.

+**When was this page last updated?**\
+I last updated this page for ITiCSE'24, including new links to:
+* The latest public Canvas course
+* A form to allow instructors to sign up for the full curricular resources
+* The information about the license